dayvillefire/dayvillefire.org/README.md

    ```
 2. Add an image in {{themes/hugo-agency-theme/static/img}} with the appropriate name. *Warning: You may have to force a reload of the page you're working on for the new CSS to be properly loaded.*

+## Adjusting lobby photos

+1. Take the original lobby photo and crop to 1:1 aspect ratio

+2. Reduce to 400x400 resolution

+3. Put in {{themes/hugo-agency-theme/static/img/officers}}